redox-os/website/content/news/this-month-240731.md

 - 4lDO2 fixed a panic on the inputd driver and updated the dependencies of all drivers.
 - The contributor Ramla Ijaz fixed some bugs.
 - bjorn3 updated most drivers to use the new scheme format.
-- bjorn3 improved the driver development by adding a symbolic link on the `drivers-initfs` recipe configuration to use the source code of the `drivers` recipe, now developers will have less problems to test their changes inside of Redox.
 - bjorn3 did a cleanup of the graphics subsystem and ran `rustfmt` on the entire code.

 ## Relibc Improvements